phthom/HybridCloud/6-MicroclimateJenkinsLab.md

-At this point, the editor can be used to edit the Node.JS application.
+At this point, the editor can be used to edit the Node.JS application (it can be slow the first time)

 ![image-20190308153615235](images/image-20190308153615235-2055775.png)